mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 5. Try changing the primary log and the order (ascending/descending) in the settings (note that leaving the primary log blank will make the Sequential fit use the order of the runs in the UI table).
 Repeat the steps above to check that the sequential fit is operating in the expected order.

 6. Close the UI and open a new instance, it should remember the primary log and the order.

+Test 9
+^^^^^^

+This tests the serial fitting capability of the UI (where all loaded workspaces are fitted from the same starting parameters).

+1. Repeat steps 1-2 in the previous test (Test 8).

+2. The `Serial Fit` button should now be enabled.
+Click it and the  group of fit workspaces should appear in the ADS, each with a row for each of the runs in the table.
+All the runs should have been fitted.

+3. The order of the runs in the serial fit should be obtainable from the log at notice level - check that this corresponds to the order of the runs in the table.